Artillery fuze: Early history

-Solid cannonballs (“shot”) did not need a fuze, but hollow balls (“shells”) filled with something, such as gunpowder to fragment the ball hopefully on the target needed a time fuze.
+Solid cannonballs ("shot") did not need a fuze, but hollow balls ("shells") filled with something such as gunpowder to fragment the ball needed a time fuze.
 Early reports of shells include Venetian use at Jadra in 1376 and shells with fuzes at the 1421 siege of St Boniface in Corsica.
-In 1596 Sebastian Halle proposed both igniting the bursting charge by percussion and regulating the burning time of fuzes, this was considered visionary and nothing much happened until 1682.
+In 1596 Sebastian Halle proposed both igniting the bursting charge by percussion and regulating the burning time of fuzes, but this was considered visionary at the time.
 These early time fuzes used a combustible material that burnt for a time before igniting the shell filling (slow match).
 The problem was that precise burning times required precise time measurement and recording, which did not appear until 1672.
 Before this the proofmaster often tested the burning time of powder by reciting the Apostles' Creed for time measurement.

-It was not until around the middle of the following century that it was realised that the windage between ball and barrel allowed the flash from the propelling charge to pass around the shell.
-This led, in 1747, to ‘single-fire’ and eliminated the need to light the fuze before loading the shell.
+It was not until around the middle of the 18th century that it was realised that the windage between ball and barrel allowed the flash from the propelling charge to pass around the shell.
+This led, in 1747, to 'single-fire' and eliminated the need to light the fuze before loading the shell.
 At this time fuzes were made of beech wood, bored out and filled with powder and cut to the required length.
 Experience taught that there was a minimum safe length.
 In 1779 the British adopted pre-cut fuze lengths giving 4, 4.5 and 5 seconds.

 The first account of a percussion fuze appears in 1650, using a flint to create sparks to ignite the powder.
 The problem was that the shell had to fall a particular way and with spherical shells this could not be guaranteed.
-The term ‘blind’ for an unexploded shell resulted.
-The problem was finding a suitably stable ‘percussion powder’.
+The term 'blind' for an unexploded shell resulted.
+The problem was finding a suitably stable 'percussion powder'.
 Progress was not possible until the discovery of mercury fulminate in 1800, leading to priming mixtures for small arms patented by the Rev Alexander Forsyth, and the copper percussion cap in 1818.
 The concept of percussion fuzes was adopted by Britain in 1842.
 Many designs were jointly examined by the army and navy, but were unsatisfactory, probably because of the safety and arming features.
 However, in 1846 the design by Quartermaster Freeburn of the Royal Artillery was adopted by the army.
 It was a wooden fuze some 6 inches long and used shear wire to hold blocks between the fuze magazine and a burning match.
 The match was ignited by propellant flash and the shear wire broke on impact.
 A British naval percussion fuze made of metal did not appear until 1861.